-- The annual cost of diabetes and prediabetes in Texas is estimated at $23.7 billion.
+- The annual cost of diabetes and prediabetes in Texas is estimated at $25.6 billion.

 - Texas is projected to have a higher diabetes incidence rate and increased health care costs in the future due to the growing population of Hispanics/Latinos, who are at greater risk for the disease.

-AgriLife Extension’s Response
+AgriLife Extension Response

 Diabetes is not curable, but it is manageable.
-People can learn skills to effectively manage their diabetes when education is readily available.
+People can learn skills to manage their diabetes and reduce the risk of developing it through better nutrition, exercise and monitoring blood-sugar levels when education is readily available.

 - Do Well, Be Well with Diabetes is a low-cost class series covering nine self-care and nutrition topics in five sessions.

-- Cooking Well with Diabetes engages dietitians and diabetes educators to reinforce the practical nutritional applications of the self-care lesson series Do Well, Be Well with Diabetes.
+- Cooking Well with Diabetes engages dietitians and diabetes educators to reinforce the practical nutritional applications of the selfcare lesson series Do Well, Be Well with Diabetes.

 - Through Healthy South Texas, the pilot program of Healthy Texas, AgriLife Extension is working to reduce the highest impact diseases and their consequences throughout a 27-county region in South Texas.
-The goal is to focus on prevention by engaging families and communities, promoting healthy behaviors, encouraging preventive care, and improving disease outcomes.
+The goal is to focus on prevention by engaging families and communities, promoting healthy behaviors, encouraging preventive care and improving disease outcomes.

-- For people without diabetes, average annual health care costs range from $3,495 to $5,853.
-For those with diabetes, that amount soars to an average of $13,741 per year.
+- For people without diabetes, average annual health care costs range from $4,220 to $7,151.
+For those with diabetes, that amount soars to an average of $16,752 per year.

 - Proper self-management of the disease enables people with diabetes to reduce their health care costs to levels closer to the nondiabetes level.